wlh320/portguard/README.md

 - [ ] UDP ?

 ## Changelog

+### v0.3.1
+- before starting proxying, server will check filehash of reverse proxy client.
+- add a minimal client-only binary named `pgcli` for reducing file size in client side.
+- add a new subcommand `mod-cli` to re-generate existing client's keypair.
+- change default listening port of client to `8022`

 ### v0.3.0
 - `--reverse` arguments is removed for client because role of client can be detected automatically.